 Images are vitally important in engaging consumers and helping them to make decisions.
 On many online travel agency (OTA) websites, the hotel`s image can take up 33 % of the space of the search result listing, but the importance of this image in the decision-making process has yet to be studied.
 In this research, we use deep learning to extract information directly from hotel images and we apply visual analytics to understand the importance of this information during consideration set formation.
 We perform a hotel-level prediction and find that we are able to accurately predict what hotel will be more likely to be clicked on based on the information we can extract from the image.
 We then complement these findings using LambdaMART to predict consumer clicks during search and find that on average there is a 10 % improvement when we incorporate image information as compared to just the textual and numerical features.
 In addition, we find that the imagery impacts the importance of other attributes such as price, with a decrease in importance of over 70 % in some locations.
 Finally, in a neuroscience experiment we show that our results can be explained by the fact that the human brain processes images with a high click-through rate differently than low click-through rate images.
 Overall, we present one of the first visual analytics frameworks that can be used at a large-scale to help understand the impact of imagery online.
 Our research has valuable theoretical and methodological implications that advance the study of unstructured data in marketing.

-+ G. Overgoor, R. Mestri, W. Rand, “In the Eye of the Reviewer: An Application of Unsupervised Clustering to User Generated Imagery in Online Reviews” – in preparation for submission to Journal of Marketing Research
++ G. Overgoor, R. Mestri, W. Rand, “In the Eye of the Reviewer: An Application of Unsupervised Clustering to User Generated Imagery in Online Reviews” – in preparation for submission

 – Nominated for best paper at HICSS 2021